athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Strength of Thousands/Ba'aupa Mdoudu.md

     desc: "`pf2:1` Spit +23 (acid, range increment 60 feet)\n__Damage__  6d6 acid"

   - name: "Caustic Acid"
-    desc: "  Whenever a creature takes acid damage from any of a ba'aupa mdoudu's abilities or Strikes, it must succeed at a DC 30 Fortitude check save or become [[Conditions/Drained 1|Drained 1]] ([[Conditions/Drained 1|Drained 2]] on a critical failure).
+    desc: "  Whenever a creature takes acid damage from any of a ba'aupa mdoudu's abilities or Strikes, it must succeed at a DC 30 Fortitude check save or become [[Conditions/Drained|Drained 1]] ([[Conditions/Drained|Drained 2]] on a critical failure).
 On each subsequent failure, the drained condition value increases by 1 (or by 2 on a critical failure), to a maximum of drained 4."

   - name: "Caustic Rain"
-    desc: "`pf2:2` (primal) The ba'aupa mdoudu spews copious amounts of acid into the air, creating a cascading rain to fall in a 10-foot emanation around itself.
+    desc: "`pf2:2` (primal) The ba'aupa mdoudu spews copious amounts of acid into the air, creating a cascading rain to fall in a @Template[emanation|distance:10] around itself.
 All creatures in the area take 14d6 acid damage (DC 33 Reflex check save) plus Caustic Acid.
 The ba'aupa mdoudu can't use Caustic Rain again for 1d4 rounds."

   - name: "Stone Tunneler"
     desc: "  A ba'aupa mdoudu can leave a tunnel when it burrows through earth or stone, and it usually does."